Legal Resource Guide During the COVID-19 Pandemic*

 - If you have been treated differently than other employees based on your race or national origin.

-Congress recently passed a stimulus package that expanded unemployment benefits to include people furloughed, gig workers and freelancers.
+Congress passed a stimulus package that expanded unemployment benefits to include people furloughed, gig workers and freelancers.
 We’ve updated our FAQ document to include the new regulations, but to see the most to date news visit this page.

 The San Francisco Housing Authority is open at their 1815 Egbert Ave. office during normal business hours for mandatory functions such as recertifications, inspections, and changes in status.
 However, response times are slower than normal.